Applying for undergraduate study

 How to apply for a full-time undergraduate course

+If you have applied for the maximum of five courses via UCAS but have been unsuccessful in gaining a place or declined all offers, you will be eligible for UCAS Extra.
 Please click on the above link to start your online application via the Universities and Colleges Admissions Service (UCAS).

 Applications for all full-time undergraduate programmes must be submitted using this online facility.
 The UCAS website allows applicants to search for suitable courses whilst providing detailed information and support as you complete your application.

 Your application form, once submitted through UCAS, will be sent to all your university choices for consideration.
 Once LJMU receives an application we aim to assess your form on its merits as quickly and efficiently as possible.

 For some programmes decisions are based entirely on your application form, whilst others will require you to undertake an interview, audition, short assessment test or present a portfolio of work.
 Details of additional methods of assessment are outlined in our entry criteria - please see the relevant course fact file.

 Once an offer has been made we will invite you to a faculty based open day, interview or audition where you will have the opportunity to meet with current staff and students, see our facilities and find out more about student accommodation and finance.